Okayode97/Document_Summariser/log_notes.md

 while looking through how i can upload other types of document to the LLM model and get a summary of it, i've found a [platform](https://community.openai.com/t/chatpdf-com-chat-with-any-pdf-using-the-new-chatgpt-api/81446) that offers the capabilities i'm interested in.

 Additional notes
+Notes made on different API style offered by OpenAI (Response & Assistant).
+As a very quick summary, the response API is stateless, every request made is independent from each other and there's no concept of memory retained between requests.
+The assistant API is stateful, requests made follow on from the previous request.

+28/12/2025
+- Added class (OpenAIBackend & LLMModelBackend) to wrap around LLM model.
+Defined in hopes of allowing defined class to be model agnostic.
+- Defined LLMDocumentSummariser class wrap around model class.
+- Refactored OpenAIBackend to handle different file types.

+- Began further experiments to test limit of document summarisation.